 Automate your Notion website building

 As if building a website wasn't easy enough, you can use Zapier to automate parts of your Notion website.
-If you're a writer like me, for example, you could have Zapier create a new database item in Notion every time you publish a WordPress post.
+If you're hosting a writing portfolio in Notion, for example, you could have Zapier create a new database item in Notion every time you publish a WordPress post.
 Designers can do the same with Dribbble shots.
+You can also keep a running social media feed by creating new database items from Instagram posts.

 That way, once you've created the initial structure of your site, you can use Zapier to add additional content automatically.
 Here are some more tips for automating Notion:

 Notion is an all-in-one tool, and all-in-one now includes being a website builder.
-Getting your Notion site live is as simple as toggling Share to web, so if you want to spend less time designing your site and more time on its content, go ahead and get started.
+Getting your Notion site live is as simple as clicking Publish, so if you want to spend less time designing your site and more time on its content, go ahead and get started.

 Related reading: